aharley/pips/README.md

 Once you have the flows (`../flyingthings/optical_flow/`) and masks (`../flyingthings/object_index/`), you can run `python link_flt3d_traj.py`.
 This will create 80G of trajectory data in `../flyingthings/trajs_ad/`.

 Finally, run `python make_occlusions.py`.
-This will create 537M of occlusion data, in `../flyingthings/occluders_al`.
+This will create 537M of occlusion data in `../flyingthings/occluders_al`.

-This data will be loaded and joined with corresponding rgb (`frames_cleanpass_webp/`) by `flyingthingsdataset.py` for training and testing.
+This data will be loaded and joined with corresponding rgb (`../flyingthings3d/frames_cleanpass_webp/`) by `flyingthingsdataset.py` when training and testing.

 ### Citation